- Academic Criteria

 The Graduate School cannot accept photocopies or the "examinee copy," scores from the the Institutional TOEFL, or official scores that are more than two years old.

 The minimum score for the IELTS is 6.5.
-Official IELTS scores should be sent directly to the Office of Graduate Studies and Research from IELTS.
+Official IELTS scores should be sent directly to the School of Graduate Studies and Research from IELTS.
 Photocopies are not acceptable.
 Scores more than two years old cannot be used for Admissions.
 You can register for the IELTS or request to have scores sent by contacting the IELTS website.
 Central Washington University's school code is #4044.

 Students who originate from one of the following countries are exempt from having to take the TOEFL or IELTS: Australia, Ireland, New Zealand, United Kingdom, and English-speaking provinces of Canada.